 4.3.
 Connections with Police and Prosecutors

-Recall that a main benefit of a pre-file investigation is that it can led to charges getting reduced or dropped.
+Recall that the main benefit of a pre-file investigation is that it can lead to charges getting reduced or dropped.
 A defense attorney, though, cannot do this on his own.
 Rather, he has to persuade police and prosecutors to do this.

-Therefore, it is favorable to hire an attorney or firm that has connections to these personnel.
-Connections will increase the chances that police and prosecutors here a suspect’s side of the story.
+Therefore, it is favorable to hire an attorney or firm that has connections to this personnel.
+Connections will increase the chances that police and prosecutors hear a suspect’s side of the story.